vasquez-cs/Final_Project/README.md

 Scatterplot/Plane of best fit

 ## Aspect 2: Analysis of intensity based on location.
 Visualizing which areas located by the Atlantic Ocean are more at risk for Hurricanes
 Tableau: We will visualize the paths of each storm along with each date.
 The data used in this graph will cover data from 2010-2015.
 This will show the areas that are at a higher risk of being hit by Hurricanes.
 This will also show where in the Atlantic ocean each storm originated from and which stoms made landfall.

+MLM:
+Using K-Means clustering as a predicitve model, we will predict patterns and trends in the hurricane data.

+- Remove unnecessary columns
+- Change latitude and longitude into integers
+- Make longitude a negative value
+- Split Date column into Year, Month, and Day
+- Change Time column into Hours
+- Create Timestamp column
+- Run K-Means Algorithm

 ## Aspect 3: Analysis of intensity at landfall: